akivalichtner/workload/README.md

 - Have two representations of a table.
 - At this point you have all the main parts of the system: driver, listener, parser, data dictionary, optimizer, concurrency control, and replication.

+# Add to Backlog

+- Connection pooling.
+Must re-open broken streams to use old connections.
+- Prepared statements.
+- Offer HTTP and HTTPS as a choice of transport protocol.